RyanMartinez23/cse15l-lab-reports/lab-report-1-week-1.md

 Creating SSH keys.
 These help by not having to type your password everytime you log in to you terminal.

-The first step is to run key
+The first step is to run ssh-keygen this generates a public and a private rsa key pair from there you same the passphase as nothing know on the client you run your normal login for remote conectivtiy ssh cs15lfa22zz@ieng6.ucsd.edu and enter your password

+now once on the server use the code mkdir.ssh and logout out after using the code exit Now back on the client you run code to authorize the rsa id

+scp /Users/joe/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys

+Now you are able to log in without a password!!

 ![img_5.png](img_5.png)